amburch07/datascience_cv/README.md

 3. On command prompt/terminal, cd into `ProcessingServer/src` subfolder for `ProcessingServer.py`
 4. On second command prompt/terminal, cd into `CameraServer` subfolder for  `WebSocketServer.py`
 5. Download `Brackets` application and open `Web` subfolder in application
+6. On third command prompt/terminal, cd into `ProcessingServer/src` subfolder for `ProcessingServer.py`

 ## To Run
 1. Run `ProcessingServer.py`
 2. Run `WebSocketServer.py`
+3. Run `objectDetectiontest.py` to jumpstart python3 app (you won't need it after that)
-3. Go to brackets open index.html from left sidebar.
+4. Go to brackets open index.html from left sidebar.
 Click lightening icon on right side.

-## Ignore below this

-#### Align Training Set (Isolate Face)
-`python3 -W ignore src/align/align_dataset_mtcnn.py datasets/train datasets/train_clean`

-#### Train Classifier
-`python3 -W ignore src/classifier.py TRAIN datasets/train_clean /models/20180408-102900.pb models/classifier.pkl --batch_size 25`

-#### Align Test
-`python3 -W ignore src/align/align_dataset_mtcnn.py datasets/test datasets/test_clean`

-#### Classification of Test Set
-`python3 -W ignore src/classifier.py CLASSIFY datasets/test_clean models/20180408-102900.pb models/classifier.pkl`

-#### To Classify Camera Inputs (separate from full networking application - only run to see classifier by itself)
-Images must be saved in `datasets/test_pi` in `Unknown` subfolder

-Align input: `python3 -W ignore src/align/align_dataset_mtcnn.py datasets/test_pi datasets/test_pi_clean`

-`python -W ignore src/classifier.py CLASSIFY datasets/test_pi_clean models/20180408-102900.pb models/classifier.pkl > output.txt`